SebJana/amberg-waste-collection/backend/README.md

 #### `GET /api/waste-collection/{zone_code}/schedule`
 Returns the complete pickup schedule for a specific zone.

+#### `GET /api/waste-collection/street-zone-mapping`
+Returns the mapping of street names to their corresponding waste collection zone codes.

 #### `GET /ping`
 Returns the status of the api (ok and up and running).